-In 2015, while Singapore reported modest economic growth, the Group forged ahead against headwinds in the demanding operating environment and capitalised on opportunities to expand and develop our businesses along the way.
+In 2016, while Singapore reported modest economic growth, the Group forged ahead against headwinds in a demanding operating environment and capitalized on opportunities to expand and develop its business along the way.
+On the whole, the underlying performance of the Group demonstrated significant resilience, largely underscored by the diversity of its customer base and growing core service offerings.